In this post:

 Look for the opportunities!
 They are there!

-This is a series of posts about Africa and one of the business areas that I believe Africa could take on, to re-use all the old imported products on the continent:
+Here is a series of posts about Africa and one of the business areas that I believe Africa could take on in a big way Remanufacturing, to re-use all the old imported products on the continent:

 Africa – Please Stay Harmonised with planet Earth.